-Why are you doing this?
+Why did you do this?

-What are you going to do?
+What did you do?

 Click here to see the marathon list